Don't want to waste time adding/deleting users manually ? Enable self registration

 Mouse-movement will not be detected, so if you just move the mouse around on the screen then the counter will continue to increase, eventually triggering the screensaver.

 Number of seconds between loading new images: Controls how long it will take (in seconds) before loading a new set of images for the screensaver.
-The images will be picked by random.
+The images will be picked by random - what actually gets picked depends on the next setting.

 Pick screensaver images from: Three options exists, - they should be self-explaining.